U8NWXD/oppia-wiki/Third-party-libraries.md

   * `tarRootDirPrefix`: Same as `rootDirPrefix` for zip files.
   * `targetDirPrefix`: Same as `targetDirPrefix` for zip files.

+New dependencies should not be added to `manifest.json`, as this method of installing dependencies is deprecated.

 #### Redis and Elasticsearch